zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 **NOTE**: The source location for the contents of the IFrame is sent to the container by using the `source` property.

-<a name="advanced-template-blade-topics-introduction-to-appblades-the-ibiza-command-bar"></a>
+<a name="advanced-template-blade-topics-the-ibiza-command-bar"></a>
-### The Ibiza command bar
+## The Ibiza command bar

-The Ibiza command bar can optionally be used in an AppBlade to leverage  Framework support and making Azure navigation a more consistent  experience.
+The Ibiza command bar can optionally be used in an AppBlade to leverage Framework support and make Azure navigation a more consistent experience.
 To use a command bar, add it to the PDL file for the extension PDL and configure it in the AppBlade ViewModel, as in the following example.

 ```typescript